MirceaMacarie/First_Automation_Test/README.md

-## :pushpin: Testing objects :microscope:
+## :pushpin: Testing objectives :microscope:
 The suite of basic automated tests was written **to check different functional and non-functional aspects or methods** of https://www.emag.ro/ website.